perso/ynab/IDEAS.md

 **Note:** The existing sort key already includes payee for determinism, so the data is available — it just is not used in the match condition today.

+**Danger:** The payee name is not guaranteed to match between bank and YNAB.

 ---

 ## 5. Payee harmonization